 Perhaps the best studied sperm characteristic is motility.
 Here a hypothesis is that by binding to the CB1 receptor, cannabis reduces the ability of the mitochondria to produce energy.
 Sperm need energy to move so a reduction in the sperm’s energy supply will result in a reduced motility.
 Not only do sperm have to reach an egg in the fallopian tube but they have top enter the egg and initial development of the embryo.
 Cannabis may reduce the ability of sperm to fertilize but this is not well established yet.

 Most importantly: does cannabis use decrease conception?

 Honest answer: don’t know.
 There is no credible, large study that addresses this issue.
 That is truly disappointing.
 So, what is a couple to do?
-Much like alcohol and cigarette smoking, cannabis might decrease a couple’s change of conceiving.
+Much like alcohol and cigarette smoking, cannabis might decrease a couple’s chance of conceiving.
 So, until better evidence is obtained, prudence would say to use these substances in moderation if at all.
 This would be particularly true for a male with a reduction in the semen characteristics.

 If you are experiencing difficulty getting or staying pregnant, our expert team at RMI wants to help with seven convenient Chicagoland locations in Bloomingdale, Northbrook, Chicago, Oak Brook, Oak Lawn, Evanston, and Elmhurst.
 Contact us today at 630-954-0054 or send a message here.